SlimeVR/SlimeVR-Rust/skeletal_model/README.md

 [^1]: For now, "all" means Typescript, and then later, Java.
 If you have a language you are passionate about using this in, just file an issue!

 [^2]: This is both unlikely and also not strictly necessary.
-Unlikely because [Eiren](https://github.com/Eirenliel), the creator slime behind SlimeVR, has stated that they have no interest in using anything other than Java for the SlimeVR server.
+Unlikely because the [creator](https://github.com/eirenliel) of SlimeVR, has stated that they have no interest in using anything other than Java for the SlimeVR server.
-There may still be a chance that this can be integrated into the official server behind some compilation/feature flags.
-It might instead get ported by others to Java.
+This doesn't satisfy the goals outlined above, so we will instead implement a version of the SlimeVR server in TypeScript to directly build on our work here.
+There may still be a chance that this can be integrated into the official server behind some compilation or feature flags.
+It might instead get ported by others to Java directly, instead of using FFI bindings.
-Regardless, we add some features that don't exist in the official model and hope that this will help the VR community as a whole.
-Also, integration with the official server is not necessary for this code to be useful, as we plan on implementing a version of the SlimeVR server in TypeScript that will directly build on our work here.